 As part of this evaluation process, there are a few important questions you can ask to get a sense of whether the vendor's recruitment approaches, payment model, and other features are right for your trial.
 It's also important to learn more about each company's previous experience, and how their team deals with recruitment challenges and other roadblocks.
-In addition, many recruitment companies offer services beyond patient enrollment, too.
-You may want to consider your trial's other needs, such as pre-screener creation, patient follow up, site follow up, and awareness campaigns , and see if potential vendors can help with those, as well.
+Many recruitment companies offer services beyond patient enrollment, too.
+You may want to consider your trial's other needs, such as prescreener creation, patient and site follow-up services, and awareness campaigns.

-These 15 questions can start the conversation and help you connect with the recruitment company that fits your trial's needs.
+These 15 questions can start the conversation and help you connect with the recruitment company that works best for your trial’s needs.

 When working with a recruitment company, you can choose to make payments at several different points, depending on the company's payment model.
 You may choose to pay for eligible patient contacts, and then reach out to those patients yourself.
 Or, you may work with a company that will screen the patient over the phone.
 You can also pay just for patients who consent or randomize into your trial.
 Typically, the farther along in the trial the patient is, the higher the cost.
 If you've traditionally had difficulties randomizing patients into your trial or trials like your current one, it may be worth the investment to pay per randomization.
 If you'd rather have the option of reaching out to patients yourself after the initial connection has been made, paying per eligible patient may be the right option.

 In addition to patient recruitment services, companies may also offer prescreener creation, website building, or app development for your trial.
-Ask the company how their prescreener or other offerings help enhance their recruitment work in terms of cost saving and patient eligibility rates, if you're interested.
+Ask the company how their prescreener or other offerings help enhance their recruitment work in terms of cost saving and patient eligibility rates.